Generalized persistence dynamics for active motion: Generalized Active Brownian Motion

-It can be shown that the kurtosis for a rotationally-symmetric Gaussian distribution with mean $\boldsymbol{\mu}$ and variance $\sigma^{2}$ has the invariant kurtosis value $d(d+2)$.
-Thus, in the long-time regime it is expected that the kurtosis of the distributions given by \eqref{TotalPDF} and \eqref{Solution} acquire this value, denoted with $\kappa_{\infty}$.
+It can be shown that the kurtosis for a rotationally symmetric Gaussian distribution with mean $\boldsymbol{\mu}$ and variance $\sigma^{2}$ has the invariant kurtosis value $d(d+2)$.
+Thus, in the long-time regime it is expected that the kurtosis of the distributions given by \eqref{TotalPDF} and \eqref{Solution} acquires this value, denoted with $\kappa_{\infty}$.

-An exact expression for the time dependence of $\left\langle\boldsymbol{x}^{4}(t)\right\rangle_{\text{a}}$, suitable to analyze the leading dependence in the short-time regime, is obtained by calculating the integral in (\ref{generalsol4moment}) when $D_{T}=0$.
-Although it is possible to express it in terms of hypergeometric functions, the following series expansion in power of $\Gamma t$:
+An exact expression for the time dependence of $\left\langle\boldsymbol{x}^{4}(t)\right\rangle_{\text{a}}$, suitable for analyzing its leading dependence in the short-time regime, is obtained by calculating the integral in (\ref{generalsol4moment}) when $D_{T}=0$.
+Although it is possible to express it in terms of hypergeometric functions, the following series expansion in powers of $\Gamma t$,